Non-linear additive twist of Fourier coefficients of $GL(3) \times GL(2)$ and $GL(3)$ Maass forms: Introduction

+Upper bounds for the sum on the left hand side of \eqref{mainthe} when $\beta = \frac{2}{3}$ are especially interesting.
+In this case, \eqref{renbound} gives essentially the trivial upper bound of \eqref{trivial bound}, while the exponent of $X$ yielded by our bound \eqref{mainthe} is $ 27 /28 + \epsilon$.
+We remark that if this exponent could be lowered to $\theta + \epsilon$ for some $\theta < 5/6$, it would be possible to show that the standard L-function $L(s, \pi)$ attached to $\pi$ has infinitely many zeros on the critical line $ \Re s = 1/2$ by adapting methods that lead to Hardy's theorem on the infinitude of zeros of the Riemann zeta function on this line (see \cite{rajkumar}).

-\item When $\beta =2/3$, we have $S(X) \ll X^{19/20}$, which is a step towards proving Hardy's type theorem.
-But this bound is still ``too far" to give Hardy's type theorem for $GL(3)$ $L$-functions. \item Our method of proving theorem \ref{Thm} is quite different from that of \cite{Ren}.
-Especially, the method we used is developed by Munshi \cite{munshi1}, \cite{munshi2}, \cite{munshi3}.
-This method involves an application of circle method to separate the oscillatory terms in the sum followed by various summation formulas.
+Our method for proving Theorem \ref{Thm} is quite different from that in \cite{Ren}, which is based on the $GL(3)$-Voronoi summation formula.
+We use the method developed by R. Munshi in \cite{munshi1}, \cite{munshi2} and \cite{munshi3}.
+Briefly speaking, this method involves an application of circle method to separate the oscillatory terms in the sum on the left hand side of \eqref{mainthe} followed by the application of various summation formulae.
+Our method is flexible enough to allow us to prove a result analogous to Theorem \ref{mainthe} for the Rankin-Selberg convolution $\pi \times f$ of $ GL(3)$ and $GL(2)$ Maass forms.
+Thus, we also have the following theorem: